spf13/spf13-vim/README.markdown

 This is a distribution of vim plugins and tools intended to be run on top of VIM.
 It is a good starting point for anyone intending to use VIM for development.

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim uses [pathogen](http://www.vim.org/scripts/script.php?script_id=2332) to have a well organized vim directory (Similar to mac's app folders).
+Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses [Vundle] to have a well organized vim directory (Similar to mac's app folders).
+Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

-It heavily uses git submodules where possible for all plugins.
-This makes for easy updating.

 Lastly (and perhaps, most importantly) It is completely cross platform.
 It works well on Windows, Linux and OSX without any modifications or additional configurations.
 If you are using [MacVim](http://code.google.com/p/macvim/) or Gvim additional features are enabled.
 So regardless of your environment just clone and run.

+## spf13-vim version 3?
+Wait, did we skip 2?
+No..
+Version 1 was just my config prior to git.
+Version 2 was all git submodules.
+Version 3 is [Vundle] based.
+Prior to now there wasn't really a need to version them... it was just for me after all.
+Now hundreds of people are using this, so I figured with a major change I'd actually use version numbers.

+### Changes from 2 to 3
+The biggest change is the switch from using git submodules to using the excellent [Vundle] system.
+While git submodules seemed like a good idea at the time, it wasn't.
+It was always problematic.
+Additionally because a submodule points to a refspec and not a branch, it was a constant maintenance nightmare to keep everything up to date.

+[Vundle] has an excellent system built on the same principles as Pathogen, but with an integrated installer.
+[Vundle] supports git and has very easy configuration which happens in the vimrc file.

+There are also a bunch of small changes and a focus on keeping a tighter set of plugins and keeping true to the defaults and standards vim expects.
+The goal has always been to add functionality without changing all the features, functionality and keystrokes we all love.
+Using spf13-vim we've kept all the default behaviors (by and large), so if you ever find yourself on a vanilla environment you'll feel right at home.

 ## Pre-requisites